scieloorg/cited-references/README.md

 ## Cleaner-Filter-Portal

-Cleans and filter the CSV file provided by issn-scrapper.
+Clean and filter the CSV file provided by issn-scrapper.
 Removes invalid rows and ignores unnecessary columns.

 **How to use**